- Trees planted 18

 Breakfast is included.

-This includes rooms or suites with private facilities, in luxury accommodation.
+This includes rooms or suites with private facilities, in luxury and boutique hotels.
 Please note that this category has very limited availability and is not available in all parts of Iceland.

 Breakfast is included.

 Included in final tour price.

 - Rental car of your choice for 14 days including CDW, SCDW, TP, GP, Extra driver, 4G Wifi dongle with unlimited data and VAT 24%

 - Taxes and service fees